 The SentriO Oxy™ is an ingenious device which enables patients breathing spontaneously and in comfort, to receive ultra-high oxygenation comparable to that from a ventilator—but without the costly drugs, barotrauma, hemodynamic disturbances and poor odds of survival.
 It can be used at home at a tiny fraction of current hospitalization costs—OR in hospitalized patients to avert ventilator dependency, cut costs and effect early recovery.
 Versatile, adaptable platform offers a range of dedicated purposes from protection to treatment to endurance training and prevention of high-altitude sickness.

-What has astounded physicians treating COVID-19 patients is the extremely low oxygen saturation (in the 70’s to 80’s, instead of the normal high 90’s) seen in patients without apparent respiratory distress.
+What has astounded physicians treating COVID-19 patients early on is the extremely low oxygen saturation (in the 70’s to 80’s, instead of the normal high 90’s) seen in patients without apparent respiratory distress.
 Such low levels were previously thought to be incompatible with life.

 Historically, the treatment for respiratory failure is the ventilator.
 However, by the time COVID-19 patients need ventilatory support, the lung tissue is already badly damaged with diffuse edematous inflammation, making oxygen exchange and forced ventilation extremely difficult and histologically damaging.